dyng/ctrlsf.vim/README.md

 1. Run `:CtrlSF [pattern]`, it will split a new window to show search result.

+2. If you are doing an asynchronous searching, you can explore and edit other files in the meanwhile, and can always press `Ctrl-C` to stop searching.

-2. Press `Enter`/`o` to open corresponding file, or press `q` to quit.
+3. In the result window, press `Enter`/`o` to open corresponding file, or press `q` to quit.

-3. Press `p` to explore file in a preview window if you only want a glance.
+4. Press `p` to explore file in a preview window if you only want a glance.

-4. You can edit search result as you like.
+5. You can edit search result as you like.
 Whenever you apply a change, you can save your change to actual file by `:w`.

-5. If you change your mind after saving, you can always undo it by pressing `u` and saving it again.
+6. If you change your mind after saving, you can always undo it by pressing `u` and saving it again.

-6. `:CtrlSFOpen` can reopen CtrlSF window when you have closed CtrlSF window.
+7. `:CtrlSFOpen` can reopen CtrlSF window when you have closed CtrlSF window.
 It is free because it won't invoke a same but new search.
 A handy command `:CtrlSFToggle` is also available.

-7. If you prefer a quickfix-like result window, just try to press `M` in CtrlSF window.
+8. If you prefer a quickfix-like result window, just try to press `M` in CtrlSF window.

 ## Key Maps